Murderous Mascots – Mysteries of Middletown Middle

 An eighth-grader dashes around, wearing a costume with a shark head and an octopus body.
 Its long tentacles trail behind, creating an animated spectacle.
 The students can’t help but mimic its actions, clapping their hands above their heads in unison.

-In the midst of the uproar, Ari, Jeremy, and Marty huddle together, discussing the impending revelation.
+In the uproar, Ari, Jeremy, and Marty huddle together, discussing the impending revelation.
 Ari leans in.
 “What’s your guess?” she asks, her voice filled with excitement.

 Jeremy raises his voice to be heard over the rhythmic clapping.
 “What are the options?” he shouts.